MathieuFortune/mathieufortune.github.io/_posts/2024-09-06-design-sprint.md

 ## Deliverables and Artifacts

-Throughout the sprint, we created several key deliverables that guided our thinking and decision-making.
+Here is what the week produced, and how each piece moved our thinking forward.

 {% include eyebrow.html label="Discover & Understand" heading="Market Positioning and OKR Alignment" %}

-I spearheaded the effort to define Carbon Direct's market positioning for its decarbonization solution.
-This involved a thorough analysis of our unique value proposition and how it fits within the broader market landscape.
-I ensured this positioning aligned with our company's objectives and key results (OKRs), creating a clear link between our product strategy and overall business goals.
+I led the work on positioning: where a decarbonization product could sit in the market, what made Carbon Direct's version different, and how it connected to the company's objectives and key results (OKRs).
+This gave us a clear link between the product ideas and the business goals behind them.

 {% include figures.html layout="feature" images="/images/illus-design-sprint-market-pos-01.png|/images/illus-design-sprint-market-pos-02.png|/images/illus-design-sprint-market-pos-03.png" alt="Market positioning artifact" tier="wide" %}

 {% include eyebrow.html label="Discover & Understand" heading="User Journey Maps" %}

-I facilitated the creation of comprehensive user journey maps capturing the entire customer experience across the carbon management process, with special emphasis on the critical decarbonization phase.
-Through multiple iterations and collaborative sessions, we refined these maps based on insights about varying customer "carbon maturity" levels, providing a nuanced view of user needs at different stages of their decarbonization journey.
+I facilitated the mapping of the customer experience across the whole carbon management process, with emphasis on the decarbonization phase.
+We revised the maps several times as interviews taught us how differently customers approach reduction depending on their "carbon maturity", which gave us a nuanced view of what users need at each stage.

 {% include figures.html layout="feature" images="/images/illus-design-sprint-journey-map-01.png|/images/illus-design-sprint-journey-map-02.png|/images/illus-design-sprint-journey-map-03.png" alt="User journey map artifact" tier="wide" %}

 {% include eyebrow.html label="Discover & Understand" heading="Persona Cards" %}

-Building on our research and analysis, I guided the team in developing detailed persona cards representing our ideal platform customers.
-I was thrilled to uncover the concept of "carbon maturity" levels, which emerged as a key lens for prioritizing features and solutions.
-Each persona card included rich detail about user goals, pain points, and needs, serving as a valuable reference throughout our design process.
+From the research, we built persona cards for our ideal platform customers.
+The most useful thing to come out of this exercise was the idea of carbon maturity levels.
+It gave us a simple lens for deciding which users to serve first, and it stuck around well past the sprint.
+Each card recorded what the persona was trying to achieve and where they got stuck.

 {% include figures.html layout="3up" images="/images/illus-design-sprint-persona01.jpg|/images/illus-design-sprint-persona02.jpg|/images/illus-design-sprint-persona03.jpg|/images/illus-design-sprint-persona04.jpg|/images/illus-design-sprint-persona05.jpg" alt="Series of persona cards" tier="wide" %}

 {% include eyebrow.html label="Discover & Understand" heading="Science Advisor Role Documentation" %}

-I interviewed members of our science advisory team, gaining deep insight into their tasks, challenges, and needs when working with customers on decarbonization strategies.
-This documentation ensured our solutions were firmly grounded in the realities faced by our internal experts, bridging the gap between scientific expertise and user-friendly platform design.
+I interviewed our science advisors about how they work with customers on decarbonization strategies.
+Their day-to-day reality became the ground truth for our solutions and kept the platform ideas honest about what the science work actually involves.

 {% include figures.html layout="2up" images="/images/illus-design-sprint-advisory01.png|/images/illus-design-sprint-advisory02.png" alt="Notes from internal user research" tier="wide" %}

 {% include eyebrow.html label="Discover & Understand" heading="Problem Map and \"HMW\" Statements" %}

-I facilitated the creation of a comprehensive map representing key actors in the decarbonization workstream, which served as a foundation for gathering feedback from our cross-functional team.
-I then led the effort to distill that feedback into actionable "How Might We" (HMW) statements, capturing both user and internal-team pain points and providing clear direction for our ideation process.
+I mapped the actors involved in a decarbonization engagement, then used the map to collect feedback from the cross-functional team.
+We distilled that feedback into "How Might We" statements covering both customer and internal pain points, which gave the sketching session its prompts.

 {% include figures.html layout="2up" images="/images/illus-design-sprint-problem-map.png|/images/illus-design-sprint-hmws.png" alt="Problem map and HMW statements" tier="wide" %}

 {% include eyebrow.html label="Explore & Ideate" heading="Solution Sketches" %}

-Using our HMW statements as prompts, I organized and facilitated a dynamic sketching session.
-This collaborative effort ensured our team generated a wide range of potential solutions directly addressing the identified challenges.
-The sketches served as a visual brainstorm, capturing innovative ideas and potential feature concepts.
+With the HMW statements as prompts, the team sketched a wide range of possible solutions.
+The sketches worked as a visual brainstorm and surfaced several feature concepts we carried forward.

 {% include figures.html layout="2up" images="/images/illus-design-sprint-sketch01.png|/images/illus-design-sprint-sketch02.jpg|/images/illus-design-sprint-sketch03.jpg|/images/illus-design-sprint-sketch04.png" alt="Sketches generated during ideation sessions" tier="wide" %}

 {% include eyebrow.html label="Decide" heading="Flowchart Diagram and Roadmap" %}

-Synthesizing insights from all previous sprint stages, I developed a comprehensive flowchart diagram that formed the backbone of our 6-month decarbonization roadmap.
-This flowchart connected our proposed solutions into a coherent, actionable plan, illustrating how different features and touchpoints would work together to address user needs and business objectives.
+I pulled the strongest ideas into a single flowchart showing how the features could work together.
+It became the backbone of a candidate six-month roadmap for the vertical: not a commitment, but a concrete picture of what building this product would involve.

 {% include figures.html images="/images/illus-design-sprint-uflow.png" alt="Flowchart diagram of potential feature set" tier="wide" %}

 {% include eyebrow.html label="Decide" heading="Wireframes" %}

-To effectively communicate our ideas and proposed solutions to stakeholders, I created detailed wireframes.
-These brought our key concepts to life, showcasing the potential user interface and interactions, and served as a powerful tool for facilitating discussions around feasibility, impact, and next steps.
+I closed the week by wireframing the key screens.
+They made the concepts tangible for stakeholders and anchored the discussions about feasibility and next steps that followed.

 {% include figures.html layout="3up" images="/images/illus-design-sprint-wire02.png|/images/illus-design-sprint-wire01.png|/images/illus-design-sprint-wire03.png" alt="Wireframes representing one potential solution" tier="wide" %}

-## Challenges Encountered During the Sprint
+## Challenges During the Sprint

-As the senior product designer facilitating this sprint, I encountered and overcame several challenges.
-Two significant hurdles were managing scope and focus, and maximizing limited stakeholder availability.
+Two things got difficult mid-sprint: scope, and stakeholder time.

 ### Managing Scope and Focus

-**The challenge:** After our first day, the breadth of gaps and opportunities we had identified was overwhelming.
-It became clear we couldn't address all of them within the constraints of our sprint, potentially derailing our progress.
+**The challenge:** By the end of day one, we had surfaced far more gaps and opportunities than a one-week sprint could touch.
+Left unchecked, that breadth would have stalled us.

 My approach:

-- I quickly brought the issue to the team's attention, facilitating an open discussion about the various opportunities and their potential impact.
+- I raised it with the team right away and we talked through the options openly.
-- Together, we made the difficult but necessary decision to draw a line in the sand and move forward with a specific long-term goal.
+- We picked one long-term goal and drew the line there.
-- I ensured we thoroughly documented our decision-making process, anticipating the need to justify our choice later.
+- We documented why, expecting to have to justify the choice later.
-- We created a backlog of the other identified opportunities, preserving these valuable insights for future exploration.
+- Everything we cut went into a backlog instead of the bin.

-**The outcome:** This allowed us to move forward with a clear focus while keeping track of future areas to explore.
-We chose a goal that would best synergize with our customer needs and business objectives.
-By addressing this challenge head-on, we maintained momentum and delivered more impactful results by the end of the week, while demonstrating our strategic thinking to stakeholders.
+**The outcome:** We kept our momentum and finished the week with something concrete.
+The goal we chose sat at the intersection of customer needs and business objectives, and the backlog preserved the rest for later.

 ### Maximizing Limited Stakeholder Availability

-**The challenge:** Ensuring efficient use of our science advisors' limited time during the sprint was crucial.
-These key stakeholders had numerous responsibilities, and their availability was constrained.
+**The challenge:** Our science advisors were key stakeholders with full calendars.
+We had to get real insight out of very short sessions.

 My approach:

-- I conducted preliminary research to understand the science advisors' roles and responsibilities.
+- I researched their roles before the interviews so we would not spend their time on basics.
-- This groundwork allowed my team to formulate informed assumptions about their work processes and pain points.
+- We wrote down our assumptions about their process and pain points ahead of time.
-- I established a clear schedule and structure for each interview, preparing targeted questions and scenarios based on our assumptions.
+- Each interview had a tight structure: targeted questions and scenarios, no open-ended discussion.
-- During the interviews, we focused on quickly validating or challenging these assumptions, rather than engaging in open-ended discussions.
+- In the room, we focused on confirming or breaking our assumptions.

-**The outcome:** This strategic approach let us gather maximum insight in minimum time, respecting our stakeholders' busy schedules while still obtaining crucial information.
-The experience underscored the importance of preparation and strategic thinking in design sprints, especially when working with stakeholders who have significant time constraints.
+**The outcome:** We got what we needed in short sessions and the advisors stayed engaged, which mattered later when we needed their eyes on the sketches.

 ## Outcomes and Impact

-It was rewarding to see our project receive praise from peers and leadership for rapidly aligning the team and generating meaningful solutions.
-The "carbon maturity" concept we developed was further iterated upon and integrated into the company's strategic thinking.
-One of the most rewarding outcomes was seeing how the project improved collaboration between advisory and platform teams and gave leadership insight into the challenges and opportunities of productizing bespoke solutions.
+The sprint aligned a brand-new team in a week and gave leadership a clear-eyed view of what a decarbonization product would take.
+The carbon maturity concept outlived the project: it was iterated on and folded into the company's strategic thinking.
+The work also brought the advisory and platform teams closer together, which paid off well beyond this project.

 <div class="testimonials wide">
   {% include testimonial.html quote="Hats off to Mathieu for diving in and helping us define our team's roadmap after just a few weeks at the company.
 Despite being new to the domain and facing a complex problem, Mathieu's proactive approach and eagerness to learn were crucial to the success of our ideation sessions." author="Laura F., Senior Product Manager" %}